Climate-based cabbage planting guide for Buffalo, New York

 Setbacks here usually come from practical decisions rather than from season length: planting later than ideal, uneven growth, poor moisture management, or harvesting outside the best eating window.

 In Buffalo, cabbage already has plenty of seasonal room when planted around April 3.
-Nearby water can soften some temperature swings, but local exposure still changes how quickly soil warms and how early frost settles in.
 In practical terms, the best spots are usually sunny protected urban lots, south-facing beds, and sites with reflected heat.
 Cooler spots like open windy properties, low cold-air pockets, and heavily shaded yards are more likely to stay cooler and be less forgiving.
 For cabbage, warmer local sites usually help the crop get established earlier and grow a little more steadily.

 For a broader local overview, see the Buffalo planting guide.
 You can also use the Growing Degree Day Planner to test planting dates and crop timing.